autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ### How to choose and interpret the evaluation metric?
 Different evaluation metrics capture different properties of the forecast, and therefore depend on the application that the user has in mind.
-For example, weighted quantile loss (`"mean_wQuantileLoss"`) measures how well-calibrated the quantile forecast is; mean absolute scale error (`"MASE"`) compares the mean forecast to a naive baseline.
+For example, weighted quantile loss (`"mean_wQuantileLoss"`) measures how well-calibrated the quantile forecast is; mean absolute scale error (`"MASE"`) compares the mean forecast to the performance of a naive baseline.
 For more details about the available metrics, see the documentation for [autogluon.timeseries.evaluator.TimeSeriesEvaluator](https://github.com/awslabs/autogluon/blob/master/timeseries/src/autogluon/timeseries/evaluator.py#L53).

 Note that AutoGluon always reports all metrics in a **higher-is-better** format.